makeplane/helm-charts/content/plane-ee.md

             --wait-for-jobs
         ```

-        > This is the minimum required to set up Plane One.
-You can change the default namespace from `plane-one`, the default appname
+        > This is the minimum required to set up Plane Enterprise.
+You can change the default namespace from `plane`, the default appname
-        from `one-app`, the default storage class from `env.storageClass`, and the default ingress class from `ingress.ingressClass` to
+        from `plane-app`, the default storage class from `longhorn`, and the default ingress class from `nginx` to
         whatever you would like to.<br> <br>
         You can also pass other settings referring to `Configuration Settings` section.